PavanRangani/docs/docs/prd/legal-entities/assign-household-service-team.md

 - When the user selects a household from the `Service Team`, the system will pull the `Scope of Service` and `Household Team` from that household.
 - When the user assign the `Service Team` for a Joint, the system will auto-set the `Service Team` of the Joint to both Individuals.
 User cann't change it from the Individual.
   - Suppose Individuals have their own Household/Service team.
 Now, when user assign Service team to that Individual's Joint, system will remove Individual's household/Service team and auto set the Joint Service team.
+- When the household team is not yet set up for any entity, the system will not allow that entity to be selected as a `Service Team` of other entities.

 #### UX Rule
 - For `Individual`, Shows pencil icon disabled when it has their Joint's Service team.
 On hover, shows tooltip message.
+- Shows proper message when Service team doesn't have Household team.
+- When entity has Triggers and user changes the Household to No or `ASA Entity`, system show proper warning message about Service team is mandatory.

 #### UI Rule
 - Tooltip message for Individual when Joint have Service team: `This Individual is associated with Joint.
 So you can't change household details from here.
 You can change it at Joint level only`.
 [See this](https://drive.google.com/file/d/1IBUe09WomOoGowFnX2Q_j--CEYqmhbhp/view?usp=sharing)
+- Error message when Service team doesn't have household team.
+[See this](https://drive.google.com/file/d/1krRBD0s076JhGTl-vZ2B42Zj-fb6k6h8/view?usp=sharing)
 - [See mock for Entities](https://drive.google.com/file/d/1XpSsaK7Mp6pmUqm546Wb6g-5YciTBrbX/view?usp=sharing)
 - [See mock for Individual & Joint](https://drive.google.com/file/d/14y8rXM46w2dLncUoY6P6qn8HG5lh1Aey/view?usp=sharing)
+- Warning message about Service team is mandatory: `This entity has triggers.
+So a Service team is mandatory.
+If you want to not select the Service team, first you have to delete all triggers of this entity`.

 ### Change Service Team